thibaud-c/Graz_402.424/lab_03/README.md

 > [!TIP]
 > The `-p` flag is used to create parent directories if they do not exist.
 It prevents errors if the directories already exist.

-3️⃣ Read the configuration file to get the parameters.
+3️⃣ Read the configuration file to get the parameters. <br>
 We will use the `source` command to read the parameters from the `config.txt` file.
 This command reads and executes the content of the file in the current shell context.
 It is a convenient way to load configuration parameters into your script.

 ```bash